The Hidden Cost of Always Being “On”: Cognitive Overload in High Performers

 Yet internally, a different experience begins to form.

-The sense of being permanently engaged.
+The sense of being permanently engaged, often described as cognitive overload or mental fatigue.

 Not simply busy, but mentally active in a way that does not fully switch off.
 Even in moments of apparent rest, something continues in the background.
 Conversations are replayed.
 Decisions are anticipated.
 Problems are modelled before they have even fully arrived.